nagasudhirpulla/taming_python/blog/skills/folium_antpath.md

 ```

 -   As shown in the above code, using “Antpath” class, antpath objects can be created and added to map object
--   Some of the parameters are
+-   Some of the parameters of the antpath line are
     -   delay - configures speed to animation, smaller value will increase speed
     -   color - color of the line
     -   pulse_color - color of the moving ants on the line